anshika-ux/photobooth/README.md

 A simple and stylish PhotoBooth built with just HTML, CSS, and a touch of JavaScript.
 This lightweight, browser-based app allows users to take selfies using their webcam and apply basic visual styles — perfect for fun projects, online events, or portfolio demos.

 ## Features
-Live webcam preview using the browser’s media API

-Capture photo with a single click
+->Live webcam preview using the browser’s media API ->Capture photo with a single click

-Stylish UI built entirely with HTML and CSS

-Optional filters using CSS effects (grayscale, sepia, blur, etc.)
+->Stylish UI built entirely with HTML and CSS ->Optional filters using CSS effects (grayscale, sepia, blur, etc.)

-Responsive design — works on desktop and mobile
+->Responsive design — works on desktop and mobile

 ## Demo 🚀
 👉 Live Demo :[https://mellifluous-tarsier-a905a6.netlify.app/](url)